Employment

 • Accepting/welcoming of positive constructive feedback

-• Ability to perform physical work for the season
+• Ability to perform physical work in all weather conditions for the entire field season

 Status: full-time seasonal contract, approximately 35-40hrs/week, bi-weekly payments